macloo/to-do-list-localstorage/README.md

 ### Jan.
 30

-Dang, I have a persistent bug that I swear was not there yesterday.
-Duplicates of To Do items, and also disappearing To Do items.
+~~Dang, I have a persistent bug that I swear was not there yesterday.
+Duplicates of To Do items, and also disappearing To Do items.~~

+I think I've fixed it.
+Moved `var toDoItem = new Object();` down into the `getFormData()` function and that seems to have done the trick.

 ### Jan.
 29